-Cruise Ship Passengers Had To Be Evacuated By Helicopter & The Videos Are Terrifying
+Cruise Ship Passengers Had To Be Evacuated By Helicopter & The Videos Are Scary

 Cruises are meant to be a fun break from reality, but a recent trip turned into a nightmare for the passengers and crew members aboard a Viking Cruise ship.
 Hundreds of cruise ship passengers had to be evacuated by helicopter after the ship faced engine failure and rough seas off the coast of Norway, according to a report from Fox News.

 According to the outlet, the ship sent out an initial distress call on Saturday afternoon.
 The ship was only two kilometers from shore, but only one engine was working and one anchor was holding, Fox reported.
 In a separate report, USA Today revealed that 479 passengers were flown to shore and scheduled to start flying home on Sunday.
 Another 436 passengers and 458 crew members were still on board as the damaged ship made its way to port, the outlet said.
 The ships owner, Viking Ocean Cruises, told USA Today 20 people were injured onboard the ship, though some of those people were quickly treated and released.

 "We understand 20 people suffered injuries as a result of this incident, and they are all receiving care at the relevant medical centers in Norway, with some already having been discharged," the company said in a statement, according to Fox.
 The majority of injuries included cuts from broken glass flying as the boat thrashed, the outlet said.